 A bench built into the base of the cabinet system creates a natural spot to sit while putting on or removing shoes.
 The space under the bench provides shoe storage or pull-out drawers.
 Bench heights between 18 and 20 inches are the most comfortable for adults, while families with younger children may want a lower step at 12 inches.
 For more on mudroom bench designs, see our guide to entryway cabinet solutions.

-Coat Hooks and Hanging Rods
+Grab-and-Go Storage: Hooks and Hanging Rods

 Double hooks mounted inside cabinet doors or on exposed sidewalls hold coats, bags, scarves, and umbrellas without taking up shelf space.
 A short hanging rod inside a taller cabinet section accommodates longer coats and rain gear.
 Positioning hooks at two heights, one for adults and one for children, makes the system work for the whole family.